Athena-Narrative/athena-framework/README.md

 3. Determine dominant forces
 4. Diagnose the narrative dynamic

----
+Detailed methodology:

+- docs/conceptual-foundations.md
+- docs/system-architecture.md
+- docs/analytical-workflow.md
+- docs/limitations-and-scope.md
+- docs/references.md

+Example analysis:

+cases/covid-5g-narrative.md

 ## Applications

 The ATHENA framework can support analysis in contexts such as:

 - misinformation and disinformation
-- public communication strategies
+- strategic communication
 - crisis communication
 - negotiation environments
 - social media narrative propagation
-- strategic influence analysis
+- influence operations analysis

----
+- communication risk assessment

+## Keywords

+ATHENA framework, narrative analysis, narrative influence, psychological reactance, misinformation dynamics, disinformation analysis, strategic communication, influence analysis, information environments.

+## Positioning

+ATHENA is designed as **complementary** to frameworks such as **DISARM**.

+- **DISARM** helps describe what happened in an influence campaign (tactics, sequence, actors).
+- **ATHENA** helps explain **why narratives succeed or fail for specific audiences**.

 ## Scope and Intended Use

-The ATHENA framework is intended as an analytical tool to support the understanding of narrative dynamics in communication environments.
+ATHENA is intended as an **analytical tool for understanding narrative dynamics in communication environments**.

-ATHENA is not designed as a persuasion technique or as a tool for manipulating audiences.
+It is **not designed as a persuasion technique or as a tool for manipulating audiences**.

----

 ## Conceptual vs Analytical Implementations

 This repository presents the **conceptual layer** of the ATHENA framework.

-Advanced analytical implementations (ATHENA Engine versions) used for structured assessments and scoring models are currently under development and are not included in this repository.
+Advanced analytical implementations (ATHENA Engine versions) used for structured assessments and scoring models are currently under development and are **not included in this repository**.

----

 ## Versioning

-The ATHENA framework is an evolving research model.
+ATHENA is an evolving research framework.

-The conceptual structure presented in this repository represents the current public version of the framework.
+The conceptual structure presented here corresponds to the **current public version**.

----

 ## Citation

 If you use the ATHENA framework in research or analytical work, please cite:

 Cahour, E. (2026)
-ATHENA Framework: A Four-Pole Model of Narrative Influence and Reactance
+**ATHENA Framework — A Four-Pole Analytical Framework for Narrative Influence Analysis** GitHub repository
-GitHub repository

----

 ## Author

 The ATHENA framework was developed by **Elise Cahour** as part of an independent research initiative exploring narrative influence and psychological reactance in communication environments.

----

 ## Contact

 For research inquiries or collaboration proposals:

 Elise Cahour
 elise.cahour@athena-narrative.com

----

 ## License

-Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA 4.0)
+Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International **CC BY-NC-SA 4.0**